 For Earth Expeditions courses, students must be in good health and be able to sustain moderate physical activity.
 Walking and spending many hours outside should be expected during your field experience.
 If you have been living a somewhat sedentary lifestyle, we suggest that you begin moderate exercise at least two months before departing on your Earth Expeditions course: walking or hiking is perfect; include a range of flat and hilly terrain in your training.
 It's a good idea to walk with a daypack as you will almost always have daily supplies with you during the course.

-Applicants who are successfully admitted into an Earth Expeditions course will receive a health form that must be returned with their enrollment materials.
+Applicants who are successfully admitted into an Earth Expeditions course will complete a health form that must be submitted with other required forms for travel.

 To sustain communication and learning, Earth Expeditions courses combine face-to-face experiences with Web-based follow-up.
 All students are required to have a valid, working email address and access to a computer with Internet connection.
 The easy-to-use course Web site is designed for those who have no previous computer experience.
 Ongoing support will be available to all program participants.